 In fiscal 2019-20 and 2020-21 the Ministry provided an approval to the Mississauga Halton LHIN of an exception under section 6.0(d) of the "Client Services Procurement Procedures for Community Care Access Centers, January 2007", (Procurement procedures document), which allowed the Mississauga Halton LHIN to enter into a non-competitive contract for the provision of Personal Support and Homemaking Services for 24 beds at a local retirement home.
-Funding for fiscal 2021-22 has not been confirmed and the beds continue to operate without the approved procurement exception from the Ministry.
-Home and Community Care Support Services in partnership with Ontario Health (Central) is seeking confirmation from the Ministry to support service cor local system capac ntinuity and/or will reasso ess required capac city and align accordin ngly with other Page 5 of 5
+These beds continue to operate in fiscal 2021-22.
+Funding for fiscal 2021-22 has recently been received to support the continued operation of these beds.
+HCCSS has submitted a request to the Ministry to grant a procurement exception for 2021-22.